humrochagf/humberto.io/content/blog/exploring-pygame-3-game-loop.en.md

 ---
-title: Exploring pygame 3 - Game Loop
+title: "Exploring pygame 3 - Game Loop"
-description: Learn more about how the game loop works and how to implement it at pygame
+description: "Learn more about how the game loop works and how to implement it at pygame"
 publishDate: 2017-08-24
+tags:
+  - python
+  - pygame
+  - gamedev
 images:
   - /img/exploring-pygame/game-loop-en.png
-tags: ["python", "pygame", "gamedev"]
-draft: false

 ---